DTS Traction Therapy and Decompression Care

 Non-Invasive Spinal Traction and Decompression Support

-DTS traction methods provide a structured, non-surgical approach to promoting spinal mobility and joint flexibility.
+DTS traction therapy provide a structured, non-surgical approach to promoting spinal mobility and joint flexibility.
 Chiropractic Specialty Center® (CSC) integrates DTS spinal traction with physiotherapy and chiropractic strategies to enhance postural stability and movement coordination.
 These techniques are designed for individuals experiencing spinal movement adaptations, muscular tension, or joint stiffness, offering a non-invasive alternative to support spinal function.

 DTS traction involves controlled spinal stretching to encourage flexibility and alleviate postural strain.
 This method may be suitable for individuals with mild spinal disc concerns, joint movement limitations, or muscular adaptations affecting mobility.
-However, for more advanced spinal disc conditions, RxDecom® spinal decompression technology offers a more targeted and structured approach to spinal mobility.
+However, for more progressive spinal disc conditions, RxDecom® spinal decompression technology offers a more targeted and structured approach to spinal mobility.
 Before beginning traction sessions, a professional assessment ensures the suitability of DTS traction for individual spinal movement needs.

 CSC’s comprehensive spinal mobility model combines chiropractic, physiotherapy, and traction-based methods to optimize movement efficiency.
 Chattanooga traction systems are used in 15- to 25-minute sessions, with frequency and duration tailored to specific spinal function goals.
 While DTS traction provides joint mobility support, it is rarely used as a standalone method, as movement coordination involves multiple musculoskeletal structures.